philrogersuk/100-days-of-code/log.md

 **Thoughts:**
 - Scripted the renewal of SSL certificates on Unix.
-- Stops the springboot app, renews the certificates and restarts the app
+- Stops the springboot app, renews the certificates and restarts the app.
+Neat & secure :+1:

 **Link to work:** N/A